 Regular In-Person Meetings

 The format for regular in-person agenda meetings provides two opportunities for the public to address the Board:

-- Citizens may address the Board on non-agenda items after the Superintendent's Report.
+- Citizens may address the Board on non-agenda items.
 Citizens may be asked to limit their comments to three minutes.
 However, if several citizens would like to address the Board on the same topic, the Board president will limit the time to two minutes per person.
 Although comments may be made on almost any matter related to the operation of schools, comments will not be allowed concerning individual students or staff members.